10 Different Types of Mortgage Loans Homebuyers Should Know About

-A jumbo mortgage is a larger conventional loan, typically used to buy a luxury home, that doesn’t conform to Fannie Mae and Freddie Mac guidelines.
-Jumbo loan amounts exceed conforming loan limits and often require a large down payment, such as 20%.
+A jumbo mortgage is a larger conventional loan, typically used to buy a luxury home.
+Jumbo loan amounts exceed all conforming loan limits and often require a large down payment, such as 20%.

 In recent years, jumbo mortgage rates have been lower on average when compared with conforming conventional loans.

 - Includes stricter credit score and down payment requirements than conforming loans

 - Typically has a wider range of eligible property types